This chapter only contains those articles that are supplementary to the Dutch Civil Code.

 Article 8.2 End of labour agreement for an indefinite period

-- Both the employer and the employee can terminate the labour agreement in writing in consideration of the statutory provisions regarding notice and notice periods (sections 669 up to and including 672 of Book 7 of the Dutch Civil Code).
+- Both the employer and the employee can terminate the labour agreement in writing in consideration of the statutory provisions regarding notice (this should be done by the end of the month) and notice periods in calendar months (sections 669 up to and including 672 of Book 7 of the Dutch Civil Code).

 - Notwithstanding the statutory notice period: